publiccodenet/bumperscripter/README.md

 5. Click on the tab 'Libraries'
 6. In the 'filter' input field type 'video'
 7. Select the 'Video' library and press the 'Install' button at the lower right corner
+8. Select the 'Video Export' library and press the 'Install' button at the lower right corner
-8. In the 'filter' input field type 'sound'
+9. In the 'filter' input field type 'sound'
-9. Select the 'Sound' library and press the 'Install' button at the lower right corner
+10. Select the 'Sound' library and press the 'Install' button at the lower right corner
-10. Close the window
+11. Close the window

 You should now be able to run the script by pressing the " PLAY" button at the top left.